 With that said, let us see the 19 factors have the ability to affect our mentality and energy intake of the house.

-The Door Itself
+The Front Door Ideas

 The size of the front door should be proportionate to the house.
 You wouldn’t want a small door to a mansion or a large door to a tiny hut.
 It wouldn’t feel right, would it?
 Feng shui warns that disproportionate door sizes may cause problems with wealth and career.